 OSHA/New Hampshire State Workers’ Compensation

 By federal law, the Occupational Safety and Health Administration (OSHA) requires that records be kept of all illness and accidents which occur during the workday.
 The New Hampshire State Workers’ Compensation Act also requires that any illness or injury on the job be reported.
 OSHA provides for the right to know about any health hazards, which might be present on the job.
-Any questions or concerns should be directed to the library director or the Town’s Joint Loss Management Committee
+Any questions or concerns should be directed to the library director or the Town’s Joint Loss Management Committee.

 Blood Borne Pathogens Policy